Adapter Pattern

 -

-- An existing class’ interface isn’t compatible with the rest of a system’s code.
+When to use? - An existing class’ interface isn’t compatible with the rest of a system’s code.

 - Reuse existing subclasses that don’t have common functionality.